-• Amendments to PAS1: Classification of Liabilities as Current or Noncurrent (effective January 1, 2023)
+• PAS 1: Classification of Liabilities as Current or Non-current

-The amendments clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the expectations of the entity or events after the reporting date (e.g. the receipt of a waver or a breach of covenant).
-The amendments also clarify what PAS1 means when it refers to the "settlement' of a liability.
-The amendments could affect the classification of liabilities, particularly for entities that to previously considered management's intentions determine classification and for some liabilities that can be converted into equity.
-The amendments are not expected to have a significant impact on the consolidated financial statements of the Group.
+The narrow-scope amendments clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
+Classification is unaffected by the expectations of the entity or events after the reporting date (e.g., the receipt of a waver or a breach of covenant).
+The amendments also clarify what PAS 1 means when it refers to the 'settlement' of a liability.

+The amendments could affect the classification of liabilities, particularly for entities that previously considered management's intentions to determine classification and for some liabilities that can be converted into equity.